-- Increase understanding of the HVC EIS process. - Increase awareness of the HVC EIS purpose and need, alternatives, and environmental analysis. - Provide stakeholders and the public with opportunities to provide input. - Ensure public and stakeholder input are appropriately and fairly included in the HVC EIS process.
+- Increase understanding of the EIS process. - Increase awareness of the EIS purpose and need, alternatives, and environmental analysis. - Provide stakeholders and the public with opportunities to provide input. - Ensure public and stakeholder input is appropriately and fairly included in the EIS process.